10 Great Examples of Brand Voice

 Duolingo cultivates a brand voice that is quirky and characterful with plenty of humor to be found across both its app and social media copy.

-Take a look at this example from one of their social media posts:
+Take a look at this example from a social media post:

 This has proved to be a successful brand voice strategy, particularly as it reflects one of Duolingo’s key values – making learning languages fun.